-To learn more about our research and to see how each U.S. state ranks in terms of women's representation, check out the 2017 Gender Parity Index
+To learn more about our research and to see how each U.S. state ranks in terms of women's representation, check out our Gender Parity Index.

 Women of color, Republican women, young women, and low-income women are especially underrepresented.

-Women serve as mayors in 20 of the 100 largest cities, according to the Center for American Women in Politics at Rutgers University.
+As of 2019, women serve as mayors in 27 of the 100 largest cities, according to the Center for American Women in Politics at Rutgers University.

-Among the largest 100 cities in the United States, the average percentage of women on city councils with only at-large seats is 41% while the average percentage of women on city councils with only single member district seats is 32%.
+As of 2019, among the largest 100 cities in the United States, the average percentage of women on city councils with only at-large seats is 39% while the average percentage of women on city councils with only single member district seats is 32%.
 When city councils have both at-large seats and single-member district seats, the average percentage of women is 48%.

-Only 6 out of 50 U.S. states have women governors, 12 women serve as lieutenant governors, and 57 women hold other statewide offices such as attorney general or secretary of state.
+Only 9 out of 50 U.S. states have women governors, 17 women serve as lieutenant governors, and 68 women hold other statewide offices such as attorney general or secretary of state.
 19 states have never elected a woman governor.